mmrl/dl/README.md

     $ make ipython

-Build the container and start a bash
+Build the container and start a bash shell

     $ make bash